browserengineering/book/book/visual-effects.md

 You should now be able to run the browser again.
 It should look and behave just as it did in previous chapters, and it'll probably feel faster, because Skia and SDL are faster than Tkinter.
+This is one advantage of Skia: since it is also used by the Chromium browser, we know it has fast, built-in support for all of the shapes we might need.

-Let's reward ourselves for the big refactor with a simple feature that Skia
-enables: rounded corners of a rectangle via the `border-radius` CSS property, like this:
+Let's reward ourselves for the big refactor with a simple feature that Skia enables: rounded corners of a rectangle via the `border-radius` CSS property, like this:

     <div style="border-radius: 10px; background: lightblue">
         This is some example text.